Your voice in The Pivot

 The Pivot is AMOSSHE's online magazine for Student Services professionals to come together to create meaningful change within the sector.
 Its member organisations share their knowledge and discuss key issues to strengthen the sector's collective voice.
 The platform invites fresh ideas and perspectives to influence our sector and to inspire progress across providers.

-Read our debut issue that was released in February 2026.
+Read our most recent issue that was released in February 2026.

 ThePivot_TableoOfContents_380x278.png